 Harassment based on these other traits deserves special mention and is also strictly prohibited.
 Examples of the types of behavior that will be considered based on these characteristics include:

-- Jokes or negative comments about these characteristics. - Displays of reading materials or pictures containing negative material about these characteristics including electronic materials.

-- Vandalism or "pranks" based on these characteristics. - Name-calling based on these characteristics. - Punishing a student or an employee for complaining of these types of harassment.
+- Jokes or negative comments about these characteristics. - Displays of reading materials or pictures containing negative material about these characteristics including electronic materials. - Vandalism or "pranks" based on these characteristics. - Name-calling based on these characteristics.

 Consensual Relationship Policy